More electronics projects on mikekohn.net here.

 ARM - Disassembler and assembler are mostly done for generic instructions.
 I made a small program to prove it working on the Raspberry Pi here.

 dsPIC - Both disassembler and assembler are working.
-Tested a small blinking LED program on a dsPIC30F3012 with no problem.
+Proved it out with a Toy Car project.

 MSP430 - Full MSP430 and MSP430X support.